CRahne/ButtonStation/README.md

 In order to add a question, you must go to Questions.csv and add the question and it's two respsonses.
 Each entry must be comma seperated.
 Each line should look like this:
 `Question,Response,Response,`
+If you want to create a new file containing questions, it must be in .csv format and located in the same folder as Question_Handler.py.
 After you have added the questions you want to add, you must run Question_Converter.py.
 When prompted, input the name of the file containing the new questions, and enter "y" when prompted to write the converted questions to Questions.converted.csv.